Ankalagon: Taxonomy

 The generic name refers to the dragon Ancalagon, who was mentioned in The Silmarillion by J. R. R. Tolkien.
 In The Silmarillion, Ancalagon was described as being one of the more powerful servants of the malevolent being, Morgoth, having been bred to be the fiercest, mightiest, and largest dragon in all of Middle-earth.
 According to Tolkien, "Ancalagon" translates from Sindarin as being anc 'jaw', alag 'impetuous'.
 The species name, "saurognathus," translates as "lizard jaw."

 Leigh Van Valen studied the New Mexico mesonychid in the genus Dissacus and eventually came to the conclusion that D. saurognathus differed enough from the sympatric D. navajovius, and from other members of the genus to merit its own genus.
 Van Valen attempted to erect the new genus "Ancalagon" for "Dissacus" saurognathus in 1978.
 However, he later found that the name was already occupied by Ancalagon minor, a Middle Cambrian priapulid worm described in 1977 by Simon Conway Morris.
 As a result, he renamed "Ancalagon" saurognathus to Ankalagon saurognathus in 1980.
+However, phylogenetic analysis found a close relationship to Dissacus navajovius, questioning the validity of Ankalagon as a genus.